 But the problem is, this operation will activate the system only once, and if water is not detected then the system will switch OFF the relay and remain switched OFF permanently until it is activated manually using the switch, and until the yellow sensor comes in contact with water yet again.
 Regards.

 Dry Run Protection for Motor Reed Switch: Design#3

-The following diagram shows how a simple dry run protection can be added to the pump motor, in cases where water in unavailable in the tank and no water flows out from the pipe outlet.
+The following diagram shows yet another effective dry run protection that can be added to the pump motor, in cases where water is unavailable in the tank and no water flows out from the pipe outlet.